geoserver/geoserver/doc/en/user/source/styling/css/directives.rst

   @mode 'Flat';
   @styleName 'The name';
   @styleTitle 'The title;
-  @styleAbstract 'This is a longer description'
+  @styleAbstract 'This is a longer description';
-  @uniqueRuleNames
+  @uniqueRuleNames 'true';

   * {
     stroke: black